De Rham comparison and Poincar\'e duality for rigid varieties: Boundary stratification and cohomology with compact support

 In this subsection, let us fix $I^\Sc \subset I$ and define $U^\Sc$ etc as in Section \ref{sec-log-str-bd}.
 Let $\bL$ be a torsion local system on $X_\ket$ as before.
 As in Lemma \ref{lem-!-resol}, for each $a \geq 0$, let

-We shall deduce from Theorem \ref{thm-prim-comp-bd} a finiteness result and a generalization of the \emph{primitive comparison theorem} for the cohomology with compact support.
-In order to state them, let us first introduce the relevant cohomology groups. \begin{defn} Assume that $k$ is algebraically closed and of characteristic zero, and that $X$ is proper over $k$.
+We shall deduce from Theorem \ref{thm-prim-comp-bd} its analogue for the cohomology with partial compact support.
+Let us first introduce the relevant cohomology groups. \begin{defn} Assume that $k$ is algebraically closed and of characteristic zero, and that $X$ is proper over $k$.
 For any torsion local system $\bL$ on $X_\ket$, we abusively define

 \Pth{We introduce both $H_{\et, \Sc}^i(U, \bL)$ and $H_\Sc^i(U_\et, \bL)$ for the sake of flexibility.} \end{defn}

 The following lemma shows that $H_{\et, \Sc}^i(U, \bL)$ can be interpreted as the cohomology of $\bL|_U$ with a partial compact support condition along $D^\Sc \subset X$, which justifies our choice of notation. \begin{lem} We have canonical isomorphisms